Review: Toyota Proace Verso (2016)

 Like the van it is based on, the Proace Verso is built in France as part of a joint agreement with Citroen and Peugeot.
 This means it's almost identical to the SpaceTourer and Traveller, with low running costs and high levels of standard equipment.
-However, unlike its sister vans, the Proace is sold with Toyota's 100,000 mile five year warranty as standard.

 There are three body styles to pick from as well as three trims - Shuttle, Family and VIP - reflecting the market that the Proace Verso is aimed at.
 Entry Shuttle models are well-equipped, with nine-seats fitted as standard, along with automatic headlights, rain-sensing windscreen wipers, heated door mirrors and automatic dual-zone - for the front and rear - climate control.

 The range-topping VIP model is aimed at the executive transport end of the market and features seven leather heated seats and a rear table.
 Like the Proace Verso in Family trim, the seats are rail-mounted, which means they can be moved forwards/backs or removed altogether.

 Compact versions offer the least boot space with the rear seats in place - just 224 litres - but things are more practical with the medium and long bodystyles, which offer a respective 603 and 989 litres.
 Family-spec versions get a split tailgate, which means you can access the boot without having to lift the large, heavy tailgate.